 Much later still, I was happily remarried and making a new life.
 I trained as a magazine journalist, specialising in health and parenting and contributing regularly to women’s magazines, and the parenting and baby mags.
 I placed features on many different topics, but I couldn’t get anyone to take a piece on postnatal depression.
 It was important, I argued, to raise awareness.
 If new parents and their families recognised the symptoms of PND and the circumstances that might lead to it, there would be more chance of the mums receiving support and treatment.

-Back in the 80s when I gave birth, and even in the early 2000s when I was in journalism, the baby books and magazines didn’t prepare women for any of this.
+Back in the 80s when I gave birth, and even in the early 2000s when I was in magazine journalism, the baby books and magazines didn’t prepare women for any of this.
 The mum and baby shots you’d find in their pages were likely to make you feel inadequate and guilty.
 In those first weeks I barely had the energy to shower, let alone do my hair and makeup.
-The mums and babies in the photos were smiling, but my baby seemed to cry all the time and I was too tired to smile.
+The mums and babies in the photos were serene and smiling, but my baby seemed to cry all the time and I was way too tired to smile.

 How different are things today?

 I often wonder what would have happened if I’d given birth in the age of the Internet and social media.
 Maybe I would have Googled ‘hallucinations’ or ‘I can’t sleep because I’m scared my baby might die’ and found that I wasn’t the only one.
 Maybe things would have been easier if I could have chatted online with another mum at four in the morning when my baby wouldn’t stop crying and I was on my knees through lack of sleep.
 As it was, my best friend, who also had a young baby, lived too far away for me to get to easily.
-We’d talk on the phone, but during the day when things didn’t seem so bad.
+We’d talk on the phone, but during the day when things didn’t seem as bad anyway.
 Today, I’m guessing I would go on social media in the middle of the night to see who else was up, to compare notes and understand that I wasn’t alone.

 Or maybe it would have been just as bad.
 Maybe Facebook would have shown me even more photos of perfect mothers and smiling babies than the magazines did.
 I’ve heard so many young mums today saying their friends seem to cope better than they do.
-Is it more likely to make you feel inadequate if the perfect mothers in the photos are your friends?
-Maybe you’re even less likely to confide in them if they’re regularly posting photographic evidence of their maternal competence.
+Is it more likely to make you feel inadequate if the perfect mums in the photos are your friends?
+Maybe you’re even less likely to confide in them if they’re regularly posting photographic evidence of their maternal brilliance.